thedynamiclinker/ld/Mission.md

 ![[neighborhood-bar-1.jpg]]

 These locations tend to have brighter lights and quieter music than the nightclub variety.
 They tend to serve more standardized beers and wines, unlike the artisanal craft breweries and tasting rooms.
 They are the closest thing to a business that is optimized for meeting new people.
-And yet even these places fail miserably to solve that problem in general.
+And yet even these places completely fail to solve the problem in any general sense.

 First of all, not everyone drinks.